ZhouZhiping045/anonymous-repo/README.md

 1. Place the decompiled functions to be processed in the testdata folder, with different functions separated by ‘/////’.
 2. Run FidelityGPT.py, and the output will be saved in the output folder.
 3. Copy the output results from the output folder to Evaluation/model_output.txt, and run Evaluation/Evaluation.py.
+4. Copy the output results from the output folder to the testdata folder, and run correction.py
 ```